Sky Bet: Request A Bet & Price Boosts

 Place the boosted bet at Sky Bet

-Place the boosted Request A Bet at the maximum allowed stake (usually £10–£25).
+Place the boosted selection at the maximum allowed stake.
+The max stake is customer-specific and shown when you enter a stake on the bet slip — Super Boosts are commonly capped around £10.
 Confirm the bet slip shows the boosted price rather than the original — boosts occasionally fail to apply, and you don't want to discover that after the event has kicked off.

 Place each lay independently at the exchange